GDPR compliance

 Storage Limitation

-Recognising the risks associated with prolonged data retention, the principle of Storage Limitation advocates for the timely and responsible disposal of personal data once it has served its purpose.
-Businesses are encouraged to implement mechanisms for automatic data deletion or archival.
-This minimises the risk of unauthorised access, data breaches, and regulatory non-compliance.
+Storage Limitation emphasises the importance of disposing of personal data responsibly once it is no longer needed.
+Businesses should implement automatic data deletion or archival mechanisms to minimise the risk of unauthorised access, data breaches, and regulatory non-compliance.

 Integrity and Confidentiality

-In an age marked by pervasive cyber threats, the principles of Integrity and Confidentiality assume paramount importance.
-Businesses are called upon to implement robust security measures.
-These measures protect personal data from unauthorised access, alteration, or disclosure.
-Encryption, access controls, and data masking techniques are among the tools employed to safeguard the integrity and confidentiality of sensitive information.
+Businesses must implement robust security measures to protect personal data from unauthorised access, alteration, or disclosure.
+Tools like encryption, access controls, and data masking help safeguard sensitive information.

 Accountability